 Cyberpunk 2077 is a single player story driven role-playing game being crafted by CD Projekt Red for mature audiences.
-It is a first person RPG with skills, stats, branching dialogue and player-altered quests.
+It is a first person, open world RPG with skills, stats, branching dialogue and player-altered quests.
 It’s based on the pen and paper role playing game Cyberpunk 2020 by R.Talsorian Games Inc.(1)(5)

 They're the developers behind the acclaimed Witcher series.
 In our opinion, they make the best RPGs in gaming.
 They're also the overlords of this particular Forum (so we may be biased).
 If you see anyone with a red highlight around their posts here, you've found one of them!

 - Do I need to know Cyberpunk 2020 lore?

 No!
 Cyberpunk 2077 is its own thing - although if you are familiar with 2020, you'll find lots of old friends here.
 The game does share a timeline that stems from its source material.
 (22)

 - What platforms is Cyberpunk 2077 coming out on?

 - Let's talk perspective!
 First Person only?